bztighe/Arduino-Code/Tighe/walking robot/README.md

 # Walking Robot Motors
 ## Overall Concept
 This is a collection of programs used to control various combinations of motors and control techniques for a cable actuated walking robot.
 It also contains programs used to test various components of the build.
+All programs were developed for my walking robot project as an Undergraduate Research Assistant in Dr. Jiango Zhao's Adaptive Robotics Laboratory, Colorado State University.
 ## Programs
 Click on each name to jump to the description: